-- Students will be able to clearly articulate a business recommendation based on a discovered consumer insight (A.C.
+1. Clearly articulate a business recommendation based on a discovered consumer insight.
+(A.C.
 Nielsen Specialization)

-- Students will be able to demonstrate a knowledge of or ability to grow business profitably through marketing research efforts (A.C.
+2. Demonstrate a knowledge of or ability to grow business profitably through marketing research efforts.
+(A.C.
 Nielsen Specialization)

-- Students will be able to articulate a business problem and translate it into a marketing research question (A.C.
+3. Articulate a business problem and translate it into a marketing research question.
+(A.C.
 Nielsen Specialization)

-- Students will be able to evaluate a business problem and apply an appropriate marketing research technique to address the problem (A.C.
+4. Evaluate a business problem and apply an appropriate marketing research technique to address the problem.
+(A.C.
 Nielsen Specialization)

-- Graduates will be able to develop key elements of a brand's business plan that drive growth (Brand Specialization)
+5. Develop key elements of a brand's business plan that drive growth.
+(Brand Specialization)

-- Graduates will be able to able to perform business analytics used to improve a brand's business results (Brand Specialization)
+6. Perform business analytics used to improve a brand's business results.
+(Brand Specialization)

-- Students will articulate a plan for achieving their industry professional aspirations (A.C.
+7. Articulate a plan for achieving their industry professional aspirations.
+(A.C.
 Nielsen Specialization)

-- Graduates will be able to demonstrate professional protocols for succeeding in the corporate environment (Brand Specialization)
+8. Demonstrate professional protocols for succeeding in the corporate environment.
+(Brand Specialization)

-- Students will summarize current challenges faced by the marketing research industry and know potential solutions or how the industry is approaching the challenge (A.C.
+9. Summarize current challenges faced by the marketing research industry and know potential solutions or how the industry is approaching the challenge.
+(A.C.
 Nielsen Specialization)

-- Graduates will be able to effectively communicate in order to drive growth for their brand's business (Brand Specialization)
+10. Effectively communicate in order to drive growth for their brand's business.
+(Brand Specialization)

-- Graduates will understand how to lead a cross-functional brand and product team to achieve a goal or an objective (Brand Specialization)
+11. Understand how to lead a cross-functional brand and product team to achieve a goal or an objective.
+(Brand Specialization)